ashishswami22/Prometheus_Docker_Kubernetes/README.md

 - cd ../prometheus
 - docker image build -t prometheus:1.0 .

+## NOTE: If you are using minicube, make sure you run the below command before building the images:
+- eval $(minikube docker-env)

+this command points local docker environment to minikube.
+Without this step, the local images will not be available during the deployment within the minikube vm.

 ## You can deploy both the containers manually using docker command as follows:

 - docker container run --publish 8080:5000 --detach --name target-app prometheus-target-app:1.0